Attachments

 Example 2 - message with multiple lines of text - image is cropped

-1. in Safari, images/videos with portrait orientation are stretched to max-width
+1. In Safari, portrait images/videos are stretched to max-width.

 Example 3 - portrait images in Safari - image is cropped